Eric-Kosovec/DougBot/README.md

 Discord bot for the saddoug channel.<br/>
 <br/>
 To begin development/testing:<br/>
-Install Python version 3.6, and while installing do not forget to check the add Python to PATH variable, otherwise it must be done manually.<br/>
+Install Python version 3.7 or higher.
+While installing, check the button to add Python to PATH variable, otherwise it must be done manually.<br/>
-Put the folder "DougBot" containing ffmpeg.exe into your Windows path variable and restart your machine.<br/>
+Put the folder "DougBot/bin" into your Windows path variable and restart your machine.<br/>
-Run setup.bat or run setup.py from the console through command "py setup.py".<br/>
+Run setup.py from the console through command "python setup.py".
+Under the 'config' directory, create your own token file called 'token' containing solely the token given to you from Discord for your registered bot.
+Then change the 'config.ini' file to suit your needs: i.e., change OwnerID, AdminRoleID, etc.<br/>
 <br/>
 To update/install requirements:<br/>
-Run update_deps.bat or use the command "py update_deps.py".<br/>
+Run setup.py from the console through command "python setup.py".<br/>
 <br/>
 To run DougBot:<br/>
-Run run.bat, from console use command "py run.py", or use command "py bot.py" while in the "DougBot/dougbot/core" directory.<br/>
+Run file 'run.bat' or from the console use command "python run.py".<br/>